Thirty-eight

 There is a silence.
 Then my father replies, I called because I want to

-.
+forgive you.
 When I say nothing, he continues, I want you to know

 I am not angry at you for deserting me and not talking to me for these last